 I hate cynicism.
 It is like cancer to the human soul.
 It is especially deadly when it infects an organization.

-I thought we had pretty much eliminated it from Thomas Nelson.
+A few years into my tenure as the CEO of Thomas Nelson Publishers, I thought we had pretty much eliminated it from our company.
 I was hoping the disease was in remission.
-But, this morning I discovered that it is still alive and well—at least in parts of our company.
-(In order to protect the guilty, I won’t give any details.)
-The worst part is that a few of our leaders are manifesting symptoms of the disease.
+But, one morning I discovered that it was still alive and well—at least in parts of the company.
+The worst part was that a few of our leaders were manifesting symptoms of the disease.

 It defines cynical as

-1. like or characteristic of a cynic; distrusting or disparaging the motives of others; 2. showing contempt for accepted standards of honesty or morality by one’s actions, esp. by actions that exploit the scruples of others; or 3. bitterly or sneeringly distrustful, contemptuous, or pessimistic.”
+- like or characteristic of a cynic; distrusting or disparaging the motives of others; 2. showing contempt for accepted standards of honesty or morality by one’s actions, esp. by actions that exploit the scruples of others; or 3. bitterly or sneeringly distrustful, contemptuous, or pessimistic.

 How do you know if you are infected?
 There are at least three symptoms: